Category Archives: f) Apologetics, & Interpretations

 Look at the ships also, though they are so great and are driven by strong winds, are still directed by a very small rudder wherever the inclination of the pilot desires.
 So also the tongue is a small part of the body, and yet it boasts of great things.
 See how great a forest is set aflame by such a small fire!
 And the tongue is a fire, the very world of iniquity; the tongue is set among our members as that which defiles the entire body, and sets on fire the course of our life, and is set on fire by hell.
 For every species of beasts and birds, of reptiles and creatures of the sea, is tamed and has been tamed by the human race.
 But no one can tame the tongue; it is a restless evil and full of deadly poison.
 James 3:4-8

-Your words can destroy your life.
+Your words can wreck your life.
 In a moment of foolishness, you might hurt others, damage your reputation, and dishonor God.
 An undisciplined tongue is the hallmark of a fool.
 Discipline in what you say, along with listening and calm control, are marks of a mature Christian.

 But everyone must be quick to hear, slow to speak and slow to anger; for the anger of man does not achieve the righteousness of God.
 James 1:19